Noticiero Univision: History

-As the Spanish International Network (SIN), KMEX began broadcasting news programs in June 1986, when the network debuted a weeknight newscast, Noticiero Nacional SIN ("SIN National News"), which originally aired as a single half-hour broadcast each weeknight at 6:30 p.m.
-Eastern Time with Guillermo Restrepo as anchor.
+As the Spanish International Network (SIN), KMEX began broadcasting news programs on June 1, 1981, when the network debuted a weeknight newscast, Noticiero Nacional SIN ("SIN National News"), which originally aired as a single half-hour broadcast each weeknight at 6:30 p.m.
+Eastern Time.
+Guillermo Restrepo served as the newscast's first anchor and was later joined by Teresa Abate (later Teresa Rodriguez) - the latter of whom became the first Hispanic female anchor of a national newscast in the United States.

-In 1987, after Spanish International Network co-founder Emilio Nicolas, Sr. and Emilio Azcárraga Milmo (co-owner of Mexican broadcaster Televisa, who assumed part-ownership of SIN from his father Emilio Azcárraga Vidaurreta in 1972) sold their interests in parent company Spanish International Communications to Hallmark Cards after the Federal Communications Commission (FCC) and the U.S. Justice Department asked them to divest the network to a U.S.-based company amid inquiries into Nicolas' use by the Azcárraga family to skirt agency rules prohibiting foreign ownership of broadcast media outlets, In 1987, the network – which was renamed Univision following the purchase – appointed former NBC News producer Roberto FE Soto to produce a revamped flagship evening newscast, Noticiero Univision.
+In 1987, after Spanish International Network co-founder Emilio Nicolas Sr. and Emilio Azcárraga Milmo (co-owner of Mexican broadcaster Televisa, who assumed part-ownership of SIN from his father Emilio Azcárraga Vidaurreta in 1972) sold their interests in parent company Spanish International Communications to Hallmark Cards after the Federal Communications Commission (FCC) and the U.S. Justice Department asked them to divest the network to a U.S.-based company amid inquiries into Nicolas' use by the Azcárraga family to skirt agency rules prohibiting foreign ownership of broadcast media outlets, In 1987, the network – which was renamed Univision following the purchase – appointed former NBC News producer Roberto FE Soto to produce a revamped flagship evening newscast, Noticiero Univision.

-Mexican-born journalist Jorge Ramos – who joined SIN/Univision in 1987 as host of the network's first morning program, Mundo Latino – was reassigned and paired alongside newly hired veteran journalist María Elena Salinas – who replaced Teresa Rodriguez as anchor – to co-anchor the evening newscast.
+Mexican-born journalist Jorge Ramos – who joined SIN in 1984 as a reporter for KMEX and later host of the network's first morning program, Mundo Latino – was reassigned and paired alongside veteran KMEX journalist María Elena Salinas – who replaced Teresa Rodriguez as anchor – to co-anchor the evening newscast.
 In 1989, the program expanded to include a late-evening newscast, Noticiero Univision: Edición Nocturna ("Univision News: Evening Edition"), at 11:30 p.m.
 Eastern Time, which was solo anchored by Ramos throughout its original run; as well as two half-hour weekend editions under the title Noticiero Univision: Fin de Semana.
 For much of its existence, the late-night edition maintained a similar format to the early-evening broadcast, albeit with more of a focus on major news headlines and utilizes separate anchors on the weeknight editions.

-In 2000, Univision hired veteran journalist Enrique Gratas – original host of the Telemundo newsmagazine Ocurrió Así – to anchor a revamped late-night newscast, Noticiero Univision: Ultima Hora ("Univision News: Final Time"); Sergio Urquidi was subsequently appointed as weekend anchor of Noticiero Univision (joining María Antonieta Collins who has been anchoring Fin de Semana since 1994) and Ultima Hora.
-Debuting on October 23, 2000, of that year, the hour-long Ultima Hora (which reverted to a half-hour format in 2004) was modeled after the original format of Nightline, providing in-depth stories and analysis on three or four of the day's major news stories that were previously covered on the flagship evening newscast – occasionally covering late-breaking stories which had occurred since that broadcast – and interviews with newsmakers.
+In 1999, Univision hired veteran journalist Enrique Gratas – original host of the Telemundo newsmagazine Ocurrió Así – to anchor a revamped late-night newscast, Noticiero Univision: Ultima Hora ("Univision News: Final Hour"); Sergio Urquidi was subsequently appointed as weekend anchor of Noticiero Univision (joining María Antonieta Collins who has been anchoring Fin de Semana since 1990) and Ultima Hora.
+Debuting on October 23, 1999, of that year, the hour-long Ultima Hora (which reverted to a half-hour format in 2004) was modeled after the original format of Nightline, providing in-depth stories and analysis on three or four of the day's major news stories that were previously covered on the flagship evening newscast – occasionally covering late-breaking stories which had occurred since that broadcast – and interviews with newsmakers.